Old Ordnance Survey Maps of Staffordshire

 Here are the details of maps for Newcastle-under-Lyme:

-There are directory extracts on both maps.
+There are directory extracts on all three maps.

-The map links up with Staffordshire Sheets 11.16 Wolstanton to the north, 17.03 Silverdale to the west and 18.01 Stoke & Shelton to the east.
+17.03 Silverdale to the west and 18.01 Stoke & Shelton to the east.

 You might find this Index Map useful.